 In the mid-1900s, the first solar cells could use 6% of the sun’s energy to convert into electricity.
 These days, the efficiency is closer to 25% in more advanced solar cells, with the average efficiency of around 19% for residential use.
 By combining the size of the panel with the efficiency of the cells, you get the power rating.

-Panels come in many different wattage ratings but the most advanced solar panel produces nearly 320 watts of power.
-These type of panels tend to be more expensive but work well if you only have limited space on your roof.
+Panels come in many different wattage ratings, but the most advanced solar panel produces nearly 320 watts of power.
+They tend to be more expensive but work well if you only have limited space on your roof.
 Your solar installation team will assist you in determining exactly how many panels you would need to produce sufficient energy for your home.

-If you’re thinking about switching to solar, speak to the team at Nupower to see how we can help you generate enough solar energy for your home.
-Get in touch today!
+If you are considering switching to solar, why not speak to the team at Nupower to see how we can help you generate enough solar energy for your home?
+Feel free to get in touch today!